 There is loads to do in the Eastern Free State, famous for its warm South African hospitality and a mix of arts and culture.
 From experiencing life in a tribal village to tasting the exquisite wines of South Africa, there is something for everyone here, especially for those who love the great outdoors.

 Nearby tourist attractions include Clarens, the Golden Gate National Park, and Fouriesburg.
-Within 2 hours you are in Lesotho, and at the Drakensberg Mountains.
-The sanctuary is 4 hours’ drive to Durban and 3 hours to Johannesburg.
+In just two hours you can be in Lesotho or at the Drakensberg Mountains.
+The sanctuary is a four hours' drive to Durban and three hours to Johannesburg.

-Your application and booking will go through our partner organization Oyster Worldwide, Gap and Responsible Travel Specialists, which places volunteers at animal welfare and community-based projects around the world.
+Your application and booking will be handled by our partner organization, Oyster Worldwide, Gap and Responsible Travel Specialists, which places volunteers at animal welfare and community-based projects around the world.